Skip to Content

 Our Comprehensive Defense Strategy for Drug Crime Charges

 The Law Office of Patrick O’Fiel, P.C., provides a defense rooted in experience.
-We don't just react to the prosecution; we drive the case forward with targeted, pre-emptive defense strategies.
+We do not just react to the prosecution; we drive the case forward with targeted, pre-emptive defense strategies.

 Our firm offers a powerful defense advantage: we are led by a fifth-generation lawyer with more than 20 years of legal experience.
 This history means we possess a nuanced understanding of Kerr County courts, judges, and prosecutors that can only be earned through decades of dedicated practice in this community.